-Past interviewees include: craftspersons of various fields, a wagashi chef (Japanese sweets), college professors, a novelist, a DJ, a museum curator, a shamisen musician (Japanese banjo), a Doshisha University administrator, a Zen monk, a college student and a KCJS alumnus.
-You will receive help to find potential interviewees in Kyoto.
-For the past articles, please go to https://kcjsprofessional.wordpress.com/
+Past interviewees include: craftspersons of various fields, a wagashi chef (Japanese sweets), college professors in various fields, a novelist, a DJ, a museum curator, a shamisen musician (Japanese banjo), a Doshisha University administrator, a Zen monk, a tea master, a farmer, business person, college student, a KCJS alumnus, etc. You will receive help to find potential interviewees in and outside Kyoto.
+For the past articles, please visit https://kcjsprofessional.wordpress.com/